Interview with Mario and John, World Travelers Exploring “One Week São Paulo”

 Did the weather affect your plans at all?

-Mario: Yes, definitely.
-One day it poured rain just as we were about to meet a friend, so we had to take shelter under a shop awning until our Uber arrived.
-Luckily, we had bought an umbrella earlier, so we were prepared this time.
+Mario: Yes, for sure.
+One day, it started to rain hard just when we were going to meet a friend.
+We had to stand under a shop awning until our Uber came.
+Good thing we had already bought an umbrella, so we were ready this time.

-John: There was also a day when most shops were closed on Avenida Paulista, the city’s most famous street, because it was a Monday.
-It was a bit of a bummer since we had planned to explore the pedestrianized street that weekend, but the weather and timing didn’t agree with us.
+John: There was a day when most shops were closed on Avenida Paulista, which is the city’s most famous street.
+It was a Monday.
+This was a bit disappointing.
+We had planned to see the pedestrian street that weekend.
+But the weather and the timing did not work for us.

 Any memorable unexpected experiences during your stay?

-John: One of the strangest moments was when we had to get a COVID test before leaving São Paulo for Paraguay.
-The testing site refused to test us unless we were in a car, so we had to sit inside their car for the swab test.
-It was bizarre but also funny.
-The women testing us were so kind and even wished us a good trip to Canada, which was a nice touch.
+John: A strange thing happened when we had to get a COVID test before leaving São Paulo and going to Paraguay.
+The place doing the test said they could not test us unless we were sitting in a car.
+So, we sat in their car to get the swab test.
+It was odd and made us laugh.
+The women who were testing us were very nice.
+They even told us to have a good trip to Canada, which made us feel good.

 🤝 Meeting Friends and Local Connections